This article originally appeared on VICE Greece

-His compatriots as well as other refugees surrounded his body and put it on a makeshift stretcher.
+His compatriots as well as other migrants surrounded his body and put it on a makeshift stretcher.
 They began marching towards the border.
-Macedonian police responded with tear gas and the refugees hurled stones.
+Macedonian police responded with teargas and the refugees hurled stones.
 Some also set fire to blankets and other items, filling the air with heavy smoke.
-At least two injured refugees were transferred to the local medical center.
+At least two injured migrants were transferred to the local medical centre.

-Antonis Repanas, a journalist who covers the developments in Idomeni, said, "The intensity of the situation is like nothing we have seen before and it's only going to get worse.
+Journalist Antonis Repanas, who covers the developments in Idomeni, said: "the intensity of the situation is like nothing we have seen before and it's only going to get worse.
 There is a war in Idomeni.
 Both Europe and Greece should be ashamed, subjecting human lives to this game of chess."

-After the skirmish between Macedonian police and the refugees finally ended, the refugees handed over the 22-year-old Moroccan's body to emergency services.
+After the skirmish between Macedonian police and the refugees finally ended, the migrants handed over the 22-year-old Moroccan's body to emergency services.

 The desperation of the migrants is clear.
 "They tell me that I should go to Athens.
 What am I going to do there?
 Where will I stay?
 Where will I work?
 I have no money.
 They have to let us through.
 I want to go to England.
 That's where my wife and two daughters are – my daughters are 5 and 8 years old", said 36-year-old Mohammed Salim from Pakistan.